hellbox/srob-migration/content/reviews/it-begins-with-a-single-step.md

 name = "It begins with a single step" title = "It begins with a single step" dek = "On Saturday, Paul Constant walked 14 miles to visit six comic book stores in the greater Seattle area.
-This is what he saw." type = "Review"facebookauto = "How was your Free Comic Book Day?
+This is what he saw." type = "Review" facebookauto = "How was your Free Comic Book Day?
 Here's what we saw on our epic 14-mile walk to visit six stores in the greater Seattle area." twitterauto = "Paul Constant walked 14 miles to visit six comic book stores in the greater Seattle area.
 This is what he saw." reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/bad-machinery-vol-1-the-case-of-the-team-spirit.md", "books/apocalyptigirl.md"]